pfirsich/htcpp/README.md

-# httpserver
+# htcpp

-This is a HTTP/1.1 server built with [io_uring](https://en.wikipedia.org/wiki/Io_uring).
+A HTTP/1.1 server using [io_uring](https://en.wikipedia.org/wiki/Io_uring) built with C++17.
 It's single-threaded and all network IO and inotify usage is asynchronous.

 Currently it has the following features:
 * Handles basic HTTP/1.1 requests, parses them and responds